pammacdotnet/TypstPaper/paper.typ

 #let MiTeX = package-link("MiTeX")
 #let Eqalc = package-link("Eqalc")
 #let eval = link("https://typst.app/docs/reference/foundations/eval/")[`eval`]
-#let idwtet = package-link("idwtet")
+#let idwtet = package-link("Idwtet")

 Similarly, if a LaTeX math expression is generated, for example, by the SymPy library, it is possible to use it in Typst through the #MiTeX package, that will convert LaTeX math to Typst native math.
 This allows to have a single source of truth for math expressions.
-If the source comes from Typst, then with #Eqalc, it is possible to convert that math expression to a Typst function, e.g., for plotting graphs, or to a table, for automatically generated table of sampled input/output values.
+If the source comes from Typst, then with the #Eqalc package, it is possible to convert that math expression to a Typst function, e.g., for plotting graphs, or to a table, for automatically generated table of sampled input/output values.
 However, the current limitation of the package is that only one variable is allowed in the right hand side of the equation.

 == Other use cases
-#let self-example = package-link("self-example")
+#let self-example = package-link("Self-Example")
 #let pdf-embed = link(
   "https://typst.app/docs/reference/pdf/embed/",
   `pdf.embed`,